-During the course of the internship, supervisors and the intern coordinator will work with the interns to identify their areas of interest and will try to provide them with work opportunities that meet these interests.
+During the course of the internship, we will work with the interns to identify their areas of interest and will try to provide them with work opportunities that meet these interests.
 If there is a staff member who has expertise in an intern’s interest area, efforts will be made to pair them on work days.

 Capturing Your Experience

-On many of the Learning Mondays interns might have some time to work on journals, blogs, or projects to help them remember and assess what they are gaining from their internship.
+On some of the Learning Mondays interns might have some time to work on journals, blogs, or projects to help them remember and assess what they are gaining from their internship.
 Students should expect to do some amount of this work on their own time.
-Interns document the growth of their knowledge and skills via photographs, field journals, blogs, or portfolios, then share these documents and projects with supervisors and staff at the end of the summer on Farewell Friday.
+Interns document the growth of their knowledge and skills via photographs, field journals, blogs, or portfolios, then share these documents and projects with supervisors and staff at the end of the summer open house.